tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 The rule is kept in the simplest way available: **nothing outside the rotation itself takes the lock.** The only two acquisitions in the engine are `engine_maybe_rotate` and `engine_force_rotate`.

+That half of the rule only covers other callers.
+The rotation's own work has to obey it too, and the one place that failed was the fullness re-check: having taken the lock, it asked whether the memtable was still full, and measuring a memtable takes its pin and its range tombstone lock, both of which wait.
+So a rotation could sit on the lock indefinitely without doing anything slow itself.
+It now compares a rotation marker taken before the lock instead — the marker moves whenever the reader-visible set does, which answers "did someone else rotate while I waited?" without touching either lock.
 The paths that would otherwise be tempted avoid it by construction — the value-log reclaim runs under the column-family registry read lock alone, and the interval sync ticker reaches the log through the same pin an append takes rather than through the lock, so its `fsync` blocks nobody's commit but its own.